Dental plans and insurance

 Oral cancer cover: some policies offer financial help for people who are diagnosed with mouth cancer (restrictions apply so it is best to check the details of the policy carefully before you try and claim for any treatment relating to mouth cancer).

-Payouts for overnight hospital stays: many policies pay out for overnight stays in hospital when treatment for dental problems is involved.
+Payouts for overnight hospital stays: many policies pay out for overnight stays in the hospital when treatment for dental problems is involved.
 As a rough guide, patients can expect around £60 per night; however, there may be restrictions so again it is best to check the details of your policy before you make a claim.

 What does dental insurance cover?